Electric Vehicles

 ICE, Electric, and Hybrid Explained

-ICE: ICE refers to conventional engines that use gasoline or diesel.
+ICE refers to conventional internal combustion engines that use gasoline or diesel.
 They are usually cheaper to purchase initially but more expensive in the long term due to their need for fuel.

-Hybrid: A hybrid vehicle is powered by the combination of a traditional gasoline or diesel engine and an electric motor that runs on a battery.
+Hybrid cars, vans, and trucks are powered by the combination of a traditional gasoline or diesel engine and an electric motor that runs on a battery.
+There are plug-in hybrid models (also known as mild hybrid) and self-charging hybrid vehicles.

 A Quick Overview